Jtaylor44t/Apple_App_Store_Analysis/README.md

 10) I checked the most expensive app in each genre and it's user rating.
 11) After that I wanted to explore if the number of devices an app supported had anything to do with increased success/user ratings of the app.
         - I did this by finding out the minimum, maximum, and average number of devices supported by apps.
 12) I then checked if more supported devices meant a higher average rating.
+13) I then got the minimum, maximum, and average price of apps in each category to determine a good price point.

 Top insights
 1) Paid apps have better ratings
-2) apps supporting between 10 and 30 languages have better ratings
+2) Apps supporting between 10 and 30 languages have better ratings
-3) finance and book apps have low ratings
+3) Finance and book apps have low ratings
-4) apps with a longer description have better ratings
+4) Apps with a longer description have better ratings
-5) a new app should aim for an average rating above 3.5
+5) A new app should aim for an average rating above 3.5
-6) games and entertainment have high competition
+6) Games and entertainment have high competition

 Conclusion for the client/stakeholder:
 Since there are quite a few genres with low average user ratings, there might be good opportunity in these genres to make a good functioning app.
-There represents a good market opportunity where user's needs are not being met.
+This represents a good market opportunity where user's needs are not being met.
 If you can create a quality app in these categories that better address the user needs than the current offerings, there is a strong potential for high user ratings and market penetration.